Double Patenting

 As to claim 19, You teaches wherein the second network node is an integrated access and backhaul (IAB) node (You, [0157], [0243]-[0245], Fig. 19, the period to transmit the discovery signal A is based on the mobility of the IAB node).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of You to have the features, as taught by Lee in order to determine which resources would be best suited (based on characteristics such as coverage area, transmission format, etc.), and allocate resources to the UE accordingly (Martin, [0066]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Martin and Oh to have the features, as taught by You, in order to avoid a frequent IAB node detection process and discovery signal transmission based on the mobility of the IAB node (You, [0244]).

-means for (This element is interpreted under 35 U.S.C.
-112(f) as controller/processor 240, memory 242, transmit processor 220, TX MIMO processor 230, MOD 232, antenna 234, etc. as indicated in Applicant’s PGPUB Fig. 2 and [0055]) (You, Fig. 25, [0437], a transceiver to transmit radio signals) providing an indication of the one or more resources to the second apparatus based on the one or more resources selected for the second apparatus (You, [0192]-[0193], [0195]-[0197], [0204]-[0205], Fig. 16, [0212]-[0215], the parent node or DgNB transmits to the child node the discovery signal transmission configuration, discovery signal detection configuration and discovery signal transmission and detection request.
+As to claim 27, You teaches wherein the indication of the first selection of the one or more resources includes information that enables the second network node to identify the one or more resources for transmission of one or more synchronization signal blocks (SSBs) (You, [0143]-[0144], [0153], [0192]-[0193], [0195]-[0197], [0204]-[0205], Fig. 16, [0212]-[0215], [0262], [0264], the parent node or DgNB transmits to the child node the discovery signal transmission configuration, discovery signal detection configuration and discovery signal transmission and detection request.
 The child node uses the configuration to transmit the discovery signal.
-The discovery signal is transmitted via the resources or timing indicated in the configuration).
+The discovery signal is transmitted via the resources or timing indicated in the configuration.
+The discovery signal is a SSB).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of You to have the features, as taught by Lee in order to determine which resources would be best suited (based on characteristics such as coverage area, transmission format, etc.), and allocate resources to the UE accordingly (Martin, [0066]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Martin and Oh to have the features, as taught by You, in order to avoid a frequent IAB node detection process and discovery signal transmission based on the mobility of the IAB node (You, [0244]).

 Claims 4, 8-9, 18 and 22-23 are rejected under 35 U.S.C.
-103 as being unpatentable over You et al. (US 2021/0014777) (provided in the IDS), hereinafter “You” in view of Martin et al. (US 2018/0310297), hereinafter “Martin” and further in view of Gupta et al. (US 2017/0359714) (provided in the IDS), hereinafter “Gupta”.
+103 as being unpatentable over Martin et al. (US 2018/0310297), hereinafter “Martin” in view of Oh et al. (US 2006/0039318), hereinafter “Oh” and further in view of Gupta et al. (US 2017/0359714) (provided in the IDS), hereinafter “Gupta”.

 As to claim 4, Gupta teaches wherein the one or more SSBs are transmitted according to a synchronization raster associated with the mobility state (Gupta, Fig. 4, [0046]-[0052], Fig. 5A, [0054], Fig. 5B, [0057], Fig. 6, [0058], Fig. 9, [0059], [0068]-[0069], separate resources sets are provisioned to the device for different discovery modes associated with different mobility states.
 A static device is associated with a first discovery mode with corresponding set of resources to transmit discovery signals.
 A device that moves more quickly is associated with a second discovery mode with corresponding set of resources to transmit discovery signals.
 The discovery signal is transmitted using the identified set of resources according to the discovery mode, which is associated with the mobility state.
 You discloses in [0143]-[0144], [0153], Fig. 16, [0211]-[0215] that the discovery signal is a SSB).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of You to have the features, as taught by Gupta, in order to perform an efficient process to discover other devices, such as a suitable relay, in a network with devices with mobility states between purely static to highly mobile (Gupta, [0002] ,[0047]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Martin and Oh to have the features, as taught by Gupta, in order to perform an efficient process to discover other devices, such as a suitable relay, in a network with devices with mobility states between purely static to highly mobile (Gupta, [0002] ,[0047]).

-You and Martin teach the claimed limitations as stated above.
-You and Martin do not explicitly teach the following features: regarding claim 8, wherein the mobility state is a first type of mobility state,
+Martin and Oh teach the claimed limitations as stated above.
+Martin and Oh do not explicitly teach the following features: regarding claim 8, wherein the mobility state is a first type of mobility state, wherein the one or more processors are configured to cause the first network node to:

 select the one or more resources for the second network node based on a first synchronization raster assigned to the first type of mobility state, and